ArtHitParade

 The bodhisattva Avalokiteshvara is a favorite of the faithful in his role of relieving the humans from suffering and of showing the path.
 He can simultaneously take an unlimited number of appearances to perform the necessary actions for the happiness of the world.

 The arrival of Buddhism in China generated important transformations of this bodhisattva who took the name Guanyin.
-After the Tang Dynasty, Guanyin finally lost his mustache, became an androgynous figure and was revered as a female deity.
+After the Tang dynasty, Guanyin finally lost his mustache, became an androgynous figure and was revered as a female deity.

 To fully exercise her vocation, Guanyin must be accessible.
 The Chinese located her personal paradise where she could be seen in meditation by the lucky ones.
 This drift no longer meets the Sanskrit canon but generates another one in which 33 main attitudes are described.
 The statues of the temples simulate the accessibility of Guanyin in her paradise.